Jesus said that the first and greatest commandment is to Love the Lord your God with all your heart, soul, mind, and strength.

 What does it mean and how do you do it?

 The starting place is that you love God.
-To do that, you must believe that He is real and that He rewards your faith as it says in Hebrews 11:6, TPT.
+To do that, you must believe that He is real and He rewards your faith as it says in Hebrews 11:6, TPT.

 “And without faith living within us it would be impossible to please God.
 For we come to God in faith knowing that he is real and that he rewards the faith of those who give all their passion and strength into seeking him.”